T-MAE: Temporal Masked Autoencoders for Point Cloud Representation Learning: Experiments

-\boldparagraph{Is a delicate fusion module necessary?} To compare with a model taking two frames as input, we modified the input of GD-MAE~\cite{yang_gd-mae_2023} by concatenating all points of two consecutive frames.
+To compare with a model taking two frames as input, we modified the input of GD-MAE~\cite{yang_gd-mae_2023} by concatenating all points of two consecutive frames.
 We pre-trained, finetuned, and evaluated the modified GD-MAE with the same setting as \ours.
 As depicted in Table~\ref{tab:two_frames}, directly merging two frames improves the metrics in terms of vehicles and pedestrians, which probably results from the density of target objects being doubled, as shown in Fig.~\ref{fig:veh_example}.
 However, it has a negative impact on cyclists, resulting in a decrease in overall performance.
 The drop for cyclists might be attributed to the drift of estimated bounding boxes caused by the fast velocity of bicycles and their relatively small dimensions.
-In contrast, \ours significantly improves the performance thanks to the delicate pre-training strategy and fusion mechanism.
+In contrast, integrating a historical frame by our method consistently improves overall and class-specific metrics compared to the single-frame baseline.